Post-Newtonian Theory for Gravitational Waves: Physical introduction

-For a long while, it was thought that the various quadrupole formulas would be sufficient for sources of gravitational radiation to be observed directly on Earth -- as they had proved to be amply sufficient in the case of the binary pulsar.
-However, further works~\cite{3mn}\epubtkFootnote{This work entitled: ``The last three minutes: Issues in gravitational-wave measurements of coalescing compact binaries'' is sometimes coined the ``3mn Caltech paper''.} and~\cite{BS93, CF94} showed that this is not true, as one has to include post-Newtonian corrections to the quadrupole formalism in order to prepare for the data analysis of future detectors, in the case of inspiralling compact binaries.
-From the beautiful test of the orbital decay \eqref{Pdot} of the binary pulsar, we can say that the post-Newtonian corrections to the ``Newtonian'' quadrupole formalism -- which we shall compute in this article -- have already received a strong observational support.
+For a long while, it was thought that the quadrupole formula would be sufficient for sources of gravitational radiation to be observed directly on Earth -- as it had proved to be amply sufficient in the case of the binary pulsar.
+However, the work of \cite{3mn}\footnote{This work entitled: ``The last three minutes: Issues in gravitational-wave measurements of coalescing compact binaries'' is sometimes coined the ``3mn Caltech paper''.} showed that this is not true, as one has to include post-Newtonian corrections up to high order beyond the quadrupole formula in order to prepare for the data analysis of future detectors.
+This expectation has been confirmed by many measurement-analyses \citep{CFPS93, FCh93, CF94, TNaka94, P95, PW95, KKS95, DIS98, DIS00, DIS02, DIJS03, BCV03a, BCV03b, AIRS05, AISS05, BIO09} which have demonstrated that the post-Newtonian precision needed for the LIGO/Virgo detectors corresponds at least, in the case of neutron-star binaries, to the 3PN $\sim 1/c^6$ approximation beyond the quadrupole formula.